Donald Trump Says America Now ‘Near The End’ Of Coronavirus Battle As New Case Numbers Continue To Skyrocket

 At his daily coronavirus press briefing on Tuesday, Donald Trump declared that the United States is now “near the end of our historic battle” with the deadly pandemic.
 He also repeated his claim made earlier in the day that he hoped that the U.S. economy would be “open” by Easter, which falls on April 12.

 Also on Tuesday, the United States saw 133 new deaths and more than 9,200 new coronavirus cases, according to the population data site Worldometers.
-The total number of reported cases in the United States now exceeds 53,000 with 687 fatalities, making the country the third hardest-hit in the world, trailing only China and Italy.
+The total number of reported cases in the U.S. now exceeds 53,000 with 687 fatalities, making the country the third hardest-hit in the world, trailing only China and Italy.

-“You can look at a date but you gotta be very flexible,” Fauci told reporters, when asked whether he also believed that April 12 was a plausible date to lift “social distancing” restrictions designed to prevent person-to-person transmission of the deadly virus.
+“You can look at a date but you gotta be very flexible,” Fauci told reporters when asked whether he also believed that April 12 was a plausible date to lift “social distancing” restrictions designed to prevent person-to-person transmission of the deadly virus.

-Fauci said that some areas of the country that have been only lightly affected may be ready to lift restrictions by the Easter holiday.
-But New York City, the most populous city in the country and center of the financial industry, would not be among those ready to be open, Fauci said.
+Fauci said that some areas of the U.S. that have been only lightly affected may be ready to lift restrictions by the Easter holiday.
+But New York City — the most populous city in the country and center of the financial industry — would not be among those ready to be open, he added.

 Trump: There is tremendous hope as "we begin to see the light at the end of the tunnel"